hadasc/aws-alexa-lambda-workshop/SMSDictationSkill.md

 Next stage is uploading your code (in zip file format) to the console.
 On the function edit page, navigate to the **Function code** section, change ```Code entry type``` to ```Upload a .zip file```.
 Browse for your latest version of your ```function.zip``` file and hit ```Save``` on the top right of the page.

 When the upload is done, you should see your code and tree structure of your .zip file in the WYSIWYG editor.
-To connect your lambda with your new code, you will need to make sure the function Handler and the file name and handler are the same.

 #### Add test event
 If you want to test your code without the need to interact with your skill each time you want to initiate a Lambda execution, you will have to define a test event for your function.